Hungary–United States relations: History

 The United States represented the British after the United Kingdom and Hungary ended diplomatic relations on 7 April 1941.
 The British ultimatum to Hungary requesting that it end its participation in the war against the Soviet Union was delivered by Americans on 29 November.
 The United States was opposed to the United Kingdom declaring war on Hungary as it was believed that it would strengthen the pro-war faction in Hungary.
 The ultimatum expired and the British declared war on 7 December.

 Germany's declaration of war against the United States resulted in László Bárdossy ending diplomatic relations with the United States on 11 December.
 Bárdossy was opposed to war with the United States as he felt it would be similar to Panama and Costa Rica declarations of war against Japan, as neither side would be greatly involved in the conflict against the subject of the declaration.
 However, Bárdossy informed Herbert Pell on 13 December that a state of war existed between the United States and Hungary.

 U.S. Secretary of State Cordell Hull opposed declaring war on Hungary as he viewed it as a puppet state of Germany.
 On 2 June 1942, President Franklin D. Roosevelt requested the United States Congress to declare war on Bulgaria, Hungary, and Romania.

 Tibor Eckhardt left Hungary on 7 March 1941, and travelled to the United States.
 Germany's Federal Foreign Office was suspicious of Eckhardt, but Horthy denied sending him on a mission.
 Eckhardt made contact with the United States Department of State as the leader of an independent Hungary movement.
 Eckhardt was stripped of his Hungarian citizenship in October.
 His independent Hungary movement disbanded in July 1942.

-Polling
+Trade

+In 2024, the United States' exported $2.64 billion to Hungary and Hungary exported $10.9 billion to the United States.

+Public opinion

 According to the 2012 U.S. Global Leadership Report, 38% of Hungarians approve of U.S. leadership, with 20% disapproving and 42% uncertain, a decrease from 53% approval in 2011.
-According to a 2018 poll, 68% of Hungarians viewed the United States favorably.
+In a 2018 Eurobarometer poll, 68% of Hungarians viewed the United States favorably.
+According to a 2026 Pew Research Center survey, 58% of Hungarians had a favorable view of the United States, while 38% had a negative view.